-In addition to some famous attractions like the London Eye and the London Aquarium, there are loads of places to sit and enjoy a picnic on a bench or little patches of greenery to soak up some nature.
+In addition to some famous attractions like the London Eye (though you’ll want to check out my article on whether the London Eye is Worth it) and the London Aquarium (again, see my take on what to avoid in London), there are loads of places to sit and enjoy a picnic on a bench or little patches of greenery to soak up some nature.

 The best part is that it’s completely free, so when it comes to choosing from the things to do in September in London, it gets high marks for not emptying your wallet and also getting you out and about.

-September is the last month that you can visit Buckingham Palace before Queeny gets home and its closed again for visitors for the remainder of the year, so if you were thinking about buying tickets to Buckingham Palace, make sure to schedule your trip for September.
+September is the last month that you can visit Buckingham Palace before it’s closed again for visitors for the remainder of the year, so if you were thinking about buying tickets to Buckingham Palace, make sure to schedule your trip for September.